 You know it is late summer when the Goldenrod begins to bloom.
 The rich golden flowers are hard to miss.
 The first part of the official Latin name for this plant is Solidago, e.g. Solidago canadensis.
 The Latin Solidago means “to make whole”.
 This tells you a lot about how our ancestors viewed this remarkable plant.

-You can be sure when the goldenrod begins to bloom, allergy suffers will blame the poor goldenrod for their symptoms.
+You can be sure when the goldenrod begins to bloom, allergy sufferers will blame the poor goldenrod for their symptoms.
 Unfortunately, this valuable plant gets a bad rap and is accused of causing allergy pain and suffering by those who don’t know better.
 However, it is guilt by association.
 You see, the pollen of goldenrod is very heavy and sticky.
 It is spread mostly by insects to fertilize other flowers.
 It doesn’t get spread around by the wind.

 It has the dubious honor to bloom at almost exactly the same time as ragweed.
 In fact, you may find ragweed and goldenrod growing right alongside each other.
 They prefer the same growing conditions, so this explains why this happens frequently.
-Ragweed pollen is a powerful allergen to those who are sensitive to it.
-Ragweed pollen is spread by the wind, so in most cases the ragweed is what is causing your allergy symptoms.
+Ragweed pollen is a powerful allergen for those who are sensitive to it.
+Ragweed pollen is spread by the wind, so in most cases, the ragweed is what is causing your allergy symptoms.

 One caveat to that is that there have been cases reported of those that handle goldenrod frequently, such as florists, that have developed an allergy and had to find other work.
 So, if you are allergic to ragweed, you may have an allergic reaction to goldenrod as well.
 Please keep that in mind if you decide to try any of the recipes below.